philipturner/apm-roadmap/Documentation/SiC Build Sequences/README.md

 ## How to Access

 There are many technical issues with exporting this research from OneNote to a portable format.
-- On iPadOS, exporting it converts it to a giant, long PDF file.
+- On iPadOS, exporting converts it to a giant, long PDF file.
-- On macOS, exporting it makes a PDF split into 98 pages, each chopped inconveniently in the middle of important sections.
+- On macOS, exporting makes a PDF split into 98 pages, each chopped inconveniently in the middle of important sections.
 In addition, the file size explodes to 4 GB.
 - Both exporting mechanisms invert the colors, changing from dark mode to light mode.
 This makes yellows difficult to distinguish.

 Two options for improvement: